Wondering if it’s safe to wash baby bottles in the dishwasher? Here’s everything you need to know about how to do it properly.

 Step #3: Load the Dishwasher

 After rinsing or soaking the bottles, it’s time to place them in the dishwasher.
-Most baby bottles manufacturers recommend sticking to the upper rack which is further from the heating elements.
+Most baby bottle manufacturers recommend sticking to the upper rack which is further from the heating elements.

 If your dishwasher is equipped with bottle wash jets, place your bottles on them facing downwards and secure them with the provided clips.
 If your dishwasher doesn’t have bottle wash jets, place the bottles on the upper rack pointing down.
 You can place your glass baby bottles on the bottom rack where they will be cleaned better.